 A reading of the university's plagiarism policy draft 2009 and current policy draft 2013 shows that a large part of the text (including the preamble) has been taken from the Higher Education Commission's (HEC) plagiarism policy, which came in 2007 and is available on its website.
 However, there is no acknowledgement of the HEC in both policy drafts that the commission's policy had been adopted with some amendments.

 Even the sequence of most paragraphs in both policy drafts is largely the same.
 For instance, a section 'Penalties for Plagiarism' in the HEC document states: 'The groups (of offenders) have already been defined in paragraph 5 above'.
 The same sentence is repeated in the text of the university policy draft 2013, with the slight change of a paragraph number from '5' to '6' just because the draft adds a new paragraph (2) about the policy title that is not present in the HEC document.

 The HEC policy document has defined plagiarism with the help of the Concise Oxford Dictionary and Wikipedia and has mentioned so in its text while in the end it has given references to the ACM (Association of Computing Machinery) Policy on Plagiarism and Academic Integrity Statement: Appendix 1 (University of Southampton Calendar 2006/7).

 The same is done in the KU policy draft.

-has now softened up its stance against offenders as it has omitted many important clauses on penalties.
+However, in contrast to the 2009 plagiarism policy draft, which carried more copied text than the current policy draft, the university has now softened up its stance against offenders as it has omitted many important clauses on penalties.

 "In case of a thesis the responsibility of plagiarism will be of the student and not of the supervisor or members of the supervisory committee."